For quite some time CFOs and the finance community have been talking about transforming the finance...

 - The need for more agility

-- Real-time dashboards, visualization and self-service analytics
+- Real-time dashboards and visualization

 - Having not just the tools, but the right people

 - It is all about insight, not just the data or the reports

 - Common threads, “flexible, dynamic, automatic, responsive, visual